Dancing all over your face

 1. In Protest 2.
 Sucker For Punishment 3.
 Bad Vibrations 4.
 Road Gunner 5.
 Cheers 6.
 Red Money 7.
 Free Lunch 8.
 Iron Legions 9.
 Mental Torture 10.
 Psychopath 11.
 I Disagree 12.
 End Of The War

-The last album from Razor's classic period was almost a direct sequel to the style of Shotgun Justice.
-The music has a somewhat colder and more routine-like feel than earlier and the songs are not quite as violent anymore, but the raw style has essentially remained the same, actually to the extent of starting to repeat itself.
-The sterile drum sound is slightly annoying, but considering the problems the band had in the making of this album, one can probably live with it.
-In some way it is just another demonstration of the trouble that Razor had throughout their career despite all the effort.
-Even though Open Hostility appears somewhat unremarkable in comparison to the previous couple of releases, it's still not a bad album and even at its weakest it blows many other bands' efforts out of the water.
+The last album from Razor's classic period was almost a direct sequel to Shotgun Justice.
+The music has a slightly colder and more routine-like feel than before and the songs are not quite as violent anymore, but the raw style has essentially remained the same, actually to the extent of starting to repeat itself.
+The sterile drum sound is sort of annoying, but considering the problems the band had during the making of this album, too, one can probably live with it.
+In a way, this is just another demonstration of the troubles that Razor had throughout their career.
+Even though Open Hostility may appear somewhat unremarkable in comparison to the previous couple of releases, it is still not a bad album and even at its weakest blows many other bands' efforts out of the water.

 RAZOR - Decibels